CSIS-iLab/india-states/_states/himachal-pradesh.md

 rajya_seats: 3
 lok_seats: 4
 gdp: "$12.76"

 ---

-Mountainous Himachal Pradesh, although a relatively well-off state, is also one of India's slowest growing economies.
-Almost 90 percent of the state's population lives in rural areas, and the economy is thus largely driven by agriculture and hydropower generation.
-Himachal Pradesh's difficult terrain, lack of infrastructure, and status as a backwater that shares a high-altitude border with China have made industries slow to enter the state.
+North India’s power generator, mountainous Himachal Pradesh is a relatively well-off state that accounts for 26% of India’s hydro power potential.
+Almost 90 percent of the state’s population lives in rural areas, and the economy is thus largely driven by agriculture.
+Himachal Pradesh’s difficult terrain, lack of infrastructure, and status as a backwater that shares a high-altitude border with China have made industries slow to enter the state.
+However, the state has a growing number of tourists who are interested in adventure and spiritual tourism – the latter is bolstered by the fact that the state is home to the Tibetan government in exile.
+Himachal Pradesh has also emerged as the largest hub for drug manufacturing units in Asia with over 300 pharmaceutical companies operating in the state.